 Phishing is where cyber criminals attempt to gain access to sensitive information not by exploiting internet protocol or software vulnerabilities but by tricking human beings into accidentally installing malicious software or giving away data.
 They usually work by taking the form of an email or other message from a trusted or ambiguous sender.
 A person is beguiled into opening the email, inside which there is typically a message that demands urgent action either involving clicking on a link that begins a download process or by responding to the email with personal or proprietary information.

-The result may be keyword tracking software installed which ends up collecting a trove of your login information or malware.
-It grants a thief access to your device wherein they proceed to steal or encrypt your data.
+The result may be keyword tracking software installed, which ends up collecting a trove of your login information or malware.
+It grants a thief access to your device, wherein they proceed to steal or encrypt your data.

-Take the attack that targeted the Colonial Pipeline in the United States in May of 2021.
+Take the attack that targeted the Colonial Pipeline in the United States in May 2021.
 A note on the company’s computer screens informed people that all of their data had been stolen and encrypted and the only way to get it back was to pay the extortionists $1.2 million.
 If the firm refused to pay, the hackers promised to publish all of the stolen data online so the company, having no other options, negotiated the ransom down to $850,000–the lesser of two evils (the other being bankruptcy).

 A DDoS, or denial of service attack, is one in which cybercriminals attempt to render a device or network service unavailable to users through the disruption of services.
-These are commonly deployed against individual websites wherein the perpetrators will flood the website with browser requests, either manually with a group of people or using a program until the website’s server is overwhelmed and the site crashes.
+These are commonly deployed against individual websites wherein the perpetrators flood the website with browser requests, either manually with a group of people or using a program until the website’s server is overwhelmed and the site crashes.
 These attacks can mean considerable downtime for websites and large amounts of revenue lost.

 Popular Online Threats – Worms